isomerpages/pa-bukitbatok/index.md

 description: An Isomer site of the Singapore Government
 image: /images/isomer-logo.svg
 permalink: /
-notification: Here's a notification bar you can use!
+notification: Please note that our website is under maintenance.
+We will be back shortly!
 sections:
   - hero:
       title: Bukit Batok, Our Home
       subtitle: A Great Home & A Caring Community
       background: /images/BB_Sun.jpg
-      button: Contact Us
-      url: /contact-us/
       key_highlights:
         - title: About Us
           description: Important highlight A is important